 Each unit will begin with the children explaining all they know about the unit through a pre-assessment style activity.
 This gives the children the opportunity to show their teachers exactly what knowledge and skills they have in that area of mathematics.
-Following this activity, targets will be set and at the end of the unit, the children will complete a post-assessment style activity to demonstrate the progress made over the unit of work.
+At the end of the unit, the children will complete a post-assessment style activity to demonstrate the progress made over the unit of work.
+Half-termly whole school targets are set for children which focus on automaticity of key declarative knowledge.
+These are shared with parents and carers so that they can be worked on at home, as well as in school.

-Grids, which show what the children need to be demonstrating to prove that they are working at the expected standard, can be found in the back of the children's Literacy and Numeracy books.
+Grids, which show what the children need to be demonstrating to prove that they are working at the expected standard, can be found in the back of the children's literacy and numeracy books.
 The older children will use these grids to inform their own target setting and even when developing their own success criteria.